aungsias/Eigen/README.md

 ## Feature & Target Engineering

-### Features
-The feature set is crafted to encapsulate diverse market indicators and sectoral insights.
-For details on the entire feature and target engineering process, see the [Data, Features, and Targets](1_data_features_targets.ipynb) notebook.s
+The feature set for this project is crafted to encapsulate diverse market indicators and sectoral insights.
+This project also engineers sectoral average returns as targets to provide sector-level model insights with respect to the investment strategy, and also to increase computational efficiency.
+For details on the entire feature and target engineering process, see the [Data, Features, and Targets](1_data_features_targets.ipynb) notebook.

 ## Modeling